This site is intended to pick up where the Buyout of America book leaves off.

 KKR, in a separate case, is being accused of hiring the CEO of Gardner Denver days after he resigned and then getting confidential information from him to buy his old business.

-Please read my Oct.2, 2012 Salon op-ed about how Mitt Romney says on his web-site that he helped build Sealy, and how that does not square with upstart Tempur-Pedic agreeing to buy Sealy in September for only $2.20 per share.
+Please read my Oct.2, 2012 Salon op-ed about how Mitt Romney says on his web-site that he helped build Sealy, and how that does not square with upstart Tempur-Pedic agreeing to buy Sealy for only $2.20 per share.

 Hilarious, and largely accurate, video on how private equity firms hurt small business owners.

 ProPublica does a nice job showing how Romney often bought profitable businesses that could handle debt, not companies needing turnarounds.
-The article also highlights how Bain often used outside brokers to find companies to buy and then did not pay them after it bought those businesses.
+The article also highlights how Bain used outside brokers to find companies to buy and then did not pay them after it bought those businesses.

 I appeared on CNBC’s Squawk Box August 6, 2012 explaining why I believe private equity firms hurt the economy to Andrew Ross Sorkin.